tokenized/relationship-example/README.md

 # Usage

+## Command descriptions

+List - lists all of the transaction IDs for relationships that you've created Initiate - starts a new relationship and provides the transaction id index for all further operations Accept - counterpart to initiate, all parties must provide their initiation, saying that they accept Pending Accept - partial acceptance, providing idetity information before formal acceptance Message - sends message to another party, given the indexed transaction id Receive - prints out an address P2PK used for initiating relationships (use --r)

+## Instructions

 Setup your system as describec in "Running".

 Your wallet will need funding to function.
 Get a bitcoin address with the `receive` command.
 Send a small amount of bitcoin to it, like 50,000 satoshis or less.